Ownfos/Tradungeon/README.md

 #### Craft
 - Make advanced items by combining raw materials.
-- Crafted items are generally more expansive.
+- Crafted items are generally more expensive.
 - Crafted foods are much more effective at dealing with hunger.

 #### Trade